Jimmy Swaggart: Early life

+Career

 Ordination and early career

 Preaching from a flatbed trailer donated to him, Swaggart began full-time evangelistic work in 1955.
 He began developing a revival-meeting following throughout the American South.
 In 1960, he began recording gospel music record albums and transmitting on Christian radio stations.
 In 1961, Swaggart was ordained by the Assemblies of God; a year later he began his radio ministry.
 In the late 1960s, Swaggart founded what was then a small church named the Family Worship Center in Baton Rouge, Louisiana; the church eventually became district-affiliated with the Assemblies of God.

 In 1971, Swaggart began transmitting a weekly 30-minute telecast over various local television stations in Baton Rouge and also purchased a local AM radio station, WLUX (now WPFC).
 The station broadcast Christian feature stories, preaching and teaching to various fundamentalist and Pentecostal denominations and playing black gospel, Southern gospel, and inspirational music.
-As Contemporary Christian music (CCM) became more prevalent, the station avoided playing it.
-However, Swaggart did cover Chuck Girard's CCM song "Sometimes Alleluia", using this as the theme to his weekly and flagship namesake program.
 Swaggart sold many of his radio stations gradually throughout the 1980s and early 1990s.
-Jimmy Swaggart Ministries still operates several radio stations that operate under the name Sonlife Radio.

-Swaggart wrote a book, Religious Rock n Roll: A Wolf in Sheep's Clothing, in 1987.

-In his monthly periodical known as "The Evangelist", he wrote against worldliness in worship music, particularly referring to a Carman concert.

-He also mentioned in the article that Christian leaders were in "terrible opposition" with him for preaching the truth against contemporary Christian music and its artists.

-Swaggart has often preached that God does not borrow from the world to reach the youth, but has since changed his position on contemporary Christian music and has integrated its sound and style in his worship services such as Hillsong.

 Shifting to television

 By 1975, the television ministry had expanded to more stations around the United States, and he began to use television as his primary preaching forum.
 In 1978, the weekly telecast was increased to an hour.
 In 1980, Swaggart began a daily weekday telecast featuring Bible study and music, and the weekend, hour-long telecast included a service from either Family Worship Center (Swaggart's church) or an on-location crusade in a major city.
 In the early 1980s, the broadcasts expanded to major cities nationwide.
 By 1983, more than 250 television stations broadcast the telecast.